MajorH5/realmspriter/README.md

 ## License

-This project is licensed under the [Creative Commons Attribution 4.0 International License](LICENSE).

-You are free to share and adapt the work, as long as proper credit is given.
+This project is licensed under the [MIT License](LICENSE), and you are free to share and adapt the work.